 By: Catherine H. Knott, Ph.D.

-A horse runs swiftly across a field in sunlight, the rider connecting to the horse as if they were one creature, and when they come to the fence, in one motion they seem to stretch forward in the same moment to sail over the fence, landing in a single graceful footfall, then springing away again.
-We all love such moments of beauty and connection, and wish we could have such oneness of being with others, the moments when the joy of truly living becomes both apparent and paradoxically unconscious.
-We wish such moments for our children as well; the deepest joy in being human may come in such freeing experiences, when we transcend our consciousness through pure affiliation with life outside ourselves.
+A horse runs swiftly across a field in sunlight, the rider connecting to the horse as if they were one creature.
+When they come to the fence, in one motion they seem to stretch forward in the same moment to sail over the fence, landing in a single graceful footfall, then springing away again.
+We all love such moments of beauty and connection and wish we could have such oneness of being with others–the moments when the joy of truly living becomes both apparent and paradoxically unconscious.
+The deepest joy in being human may come from such freeing experiences–when we transcend our consciousness through pure affiliation with life outside ourselves.
+As parents, we wish such moments for our children as well.

-Parents of children with Asperger’s may despair of seeing such joy in their children.
-In their passions with certain subjects or computers or games, teens with Asperger’s may seem happy enough, and oblivious to what they are not getting through deeper relationship with others outside the family, yet parents may mourn the part of life they seem to be missing – that joy of bonding with peers, communicating in an easy freedom from conscious effort and painful error.
-Misreading social cues, or not reading them at all may seem to sentence a teen with Asperger’s to a life disconnected from the emotional high points of truly connecting with others, but it is possible, through retraining the brain, to recover or create new abilities to connect emotionally with others through deep levels of communication not always experienced in every day life.
+Parents of children with autism spectrum disorder may worry seeing such joy in their children is impossible.
+In their passions with certain subjects or computers or games, teens with autism may seem happy, but they are not developing deeper relationships outside the family.
+Parents may mourn the part of life they seem to be missing – that joy of bonding with peers and communicating without effort and painful error.
+Misreading social cues, or not reading them at all, may seem to sentence a teen with autism to a life disconnected from the emotional high points of truly connecting with others.
+It is possible, through retraining the brain, to recover or create new abilities to connect emotionally with others through deep levels of communication not always experienced in everyday life.

-Walking near horses, touching them, and riding them creates in most people an initial sense of awe, and some fear as we realize that we are in the presence of, and at the mercy of, an animal many times heavier, more powerful, and swifter than we are.
+Walking near horses, touching, and riding them creates, in most people, an initial sense of awe–and sometimes fear–when realizing we are in the presence of, and at the mercy of, an animal many times heavier, faster, and powerful.
 The horses we are likely to encounter are tame, and yet not tame, domesticated, yet sometimes still wild.
-We catch it in the gleam of their eyes, the tossed head, the shudder that they give after a workout, or the wildly energetic and mischievous games they play with other horses, racing around the corral or pasture at speeds that seem impossibly fast.
-We watch in awe and fascination as stallions rear and strike the air or each other, or as mares seek to dominate by baring their teeth and putting their ears back at other horses, creating a herd hierarchy that is strange to us, yet oddly familiar because it reminds us of the hierarchies our own species creates.
-We can value time spent around horses for its own sake; we can also learn a lot about ourselves from what horses teach us about communication.
+We catch it in the gleam of their eyes, the shudder they give after a workout, or the wildly energetic and mischievous games they play with other horses, racing around the corral or pasture at speeds that seem impossibly fast.
+We watch in awe and fascination as stallion’s rear and strike the air or each other, or as mares seek to dominate by baring their teeth and putting their ears back at other horses, creating a herd hierarchy that is strange to us, yet oddly familiar because it reminds us of the hierarchies our own species creates.
+We can value time spent around horses for its own sake.
+We can also learn a lot about ourselves from what horses teach us about communication.